wangguan0402/test/README.md

         SET PASSWORD = PASSWORD('YOUR NEW PASSWORD');

-If you are unable to log in to your development machine or you cannot connect to MySQL server, please let ethanjyx@umich.edu know right away.
+If you are unable to log in to your development machine or you cannot connect to MySQL server, please let wangguan@umich.edu know right away.

 ## Part 2 (10 Points): Get a Server Running
 For programming assignment 1, we will be checking your two websites at the following URLs: